varunkarangula/starter-tasks/SIG Web/README.md

 -  follow the acm github 🌟

-##### `feel free to ask questions in discord.`
-##### `📋 share tasks you've finished and think demonstrate your skills. not mandatory to complete all tasks, but why not take a chance on each? ✨`
+##### `❗submission of all tasks are not mandatory but will give you leverage during selection`

 ## 1️⃣ introduction.js

-`we've lined up 9 tasks to get your hands dirty with upcoming and popular technologies in this domain.`
+`we've lined up 8 tasks to get your hands dirty with upcoming and popular technologies in this domain.`

-## 2️⃣ < tasks >

-before you get started , check this out 💡
+before you get started , here's some fun sites to learn css/js 💡

 - leap into flexbox  🐸: guide froggies to their lily pads and master css flexbox   [here!](https://flexboxfroggy.com/)